 Fast forward to 2004: When a DNA testing company contacted us, asking if Ryan would like to test his DNA to possibly find out more about his ancestry and his paternal countries of origin, we jumped at the opportunity.
 We both felt that any information that a DNA test could provide about Ryan’s ancestry would be welcomed.
-Neither of us, nor the DNA company ever entertained the idea that Ryan’s biological father might be found using this new genetic testing technology.
+Neither of us, nor the DNA company, ever entertained the idea that Ryan’s biological father might be found using this new genetic testing technology.

 At first, the DNA test did provide some interesting information about where Ryan’s paternal ancestors hailed from.
 He thought that was cool, and we both thought that was the end of it.
-Nine months later though we were shocked to receive notification that Ryan had matched with two very distant relatives.
+Nine months later, though, we were shocked to receive notification that Ryan had matched with two very distant relatives.
 It was with the last name of these two Y-DNA connections, a public records search, and Google, that in a very short period of time lead us to Ryan’s biological father.

-The irony didn’t escape us — here were the two founders of a mutual consent contact organization for connecting donor-conceived people with their first or second-degree genetic relatives, and now we had, almost by accident, tracked down my son’s biological father — a guy who had not signed up for any type of contact.
+The irony didn’t escape us — here were the two founders of a mutual consent contact organization for connecting donor-conceived people with their first- or second-degree genetic relatives, and now we had, almost by accident, tracked down my son’s biological father — a guy who had not signed up for any type of contact.
 Ryan had become the first donor-conceived person to locate his donor via DNA testing.
-He might have been the first, but definitely not the last, as he opened a door that never could be closed again.
+He might have been the first, but definitely not the last, as he opened a door that could never be closed again.

 Establishing new friendships and familial relationships via DNA, with people who aren’t necessarily prepared for this type of new-relative connection, can be a very different experience than making deliberate mutual consent contact on the DSR.
 For the most part, people who connect via the DSR are delighted to connect with each other.
-On the other hand, connecting via DNA can be so shocking, that some are just not prepared to even reply to messages from their new-found relatives on the DNA websites.
+On the other hand, connecting via DNA can be so shocking that some people are just not prepared to even reply to messages from their new-found relatives on the DNA websites.
 For those waiting for a reply that never comes, this can be difficult.

-While the level of desired contact might vary, by searching on the DSR you can be assured that any results you’re provided come with the certainty and confirmation that the person you’re connecting with will not be shocked by the news that they are donor conceived, and chances are, they’ll most likely be thrilled to have made the connection.
+While the level of desired contact might vary, by searching on the DSR you can be assured that any results you’re provided come with the certainty and confirmation that the person you’re connecting with will not be shocked by the news that they are donor-conceived, and chances are, they’ll most likely be thrilled to have made the connection.